 Myth #1: Only hierarchies can be authoritarian

 It’s an assumption I hear frequently: hierarchical organizations are authoritarian.
 But in reality, authoritarian leadership styles are found in every kind of organization.
-In my work, I have witnesses autocratic behaviors in every sector and industry —from self-managed cooperatives to multinational corporations—and at every organizational level.
+In my work, I have witnessed autocratic behaviors in every sector and industry —from self-managed cooperatives to multinational corporations—and at every organizational level.

 The good/bad dichotomy between flat vs hierarchical organizational culture misses the point that each has its purpose: just as there is a clear business case for a flat organization and empowered employees, there is also a clear business case for hierarchy.